ryszardtuora/coreferee/README.md

 <a id="adding-support-for-a-custom-spaCy-model"></a>
 ### 5. Adding support for a custom spaCy model

-If you are using a custom spaCy model, you should generate a corresponding custom Coreferee model.
+If you are using a custom spaCy model, you should generate a corresponding custom coreferencer model.
 Use points 2), 8), 9) and 10) from the [preceding section](#adding-support-for-a-new-language) as a guide.
-If you do not have your own training data, you can use the [same training data](#model-performance) that was used to generate the standard Coreferee models.
+If you do not have your own training data, you can use the [same training data](#model-performance) that was used to generate the standard coreferencer models.

 The language-specific rules expect specific entity tags as 'magic values'.
 This is unfortunate but there is no obvious alternative solution because there is no way of knowing which entities a new tag might refer to.
 The best advice is to use the same entity tags in your custom model as are used in the standard spaCy models when referring to similar entity classes.

 For many entity tags, the impact will be minimal if you cannot adhere to this, but what is crucial is that you use the `PERSON` and `PER` tags to refer to people in English and German respectively.
-If this is not possible, change the language-specific-rule code and reinstall Coreferee locally (`python -m pip install .` from the root directory).
+If this is not possible, change the language-specific-rule code and reinstall coreferencer locally (`python -m pip install .` from the root directory).

 <a id="version-history"></a>
 #### 6 Version history